microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/identitygovernance-run-userprocessingresult-get.md

 ---
 title: "Get userProcessingResult (for a run of a lifecycle workflow)"
-description: "Get User processing Result of a run object"
+description: "Read the properties of a userProcessingResult for a run of a lifecycle workflow."
 author: "AlexFilipin"
 ms.localizationpriority: medium
 ms.prod: "governance"